Guide to Schedule D: Capital Gains and Losses

 - Taxpayers can omit transactions from Form 8949 if:

-- the form does not show a non-deductible wash sale loss or adjustments to the basis, gain or loss, or to the type of gain or loss (short term or long term).
+- You did not have a non-deductible wash sale loss or adjustments to the basis, gain or loss, or to the type of gain or loss (short term or long term).